kyverno/website/content/en/Community/_index.md

 **Note:** Please make sure to read and observe our [Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).

-### Leadership Roles
+### Project Roles

 **Contributors**:

-These are active contributors who have made multiple contributions to the project; by authoring PRs, commenting on issues and pull requests or participate in community discussions on slack/mailing list.
+These are active contributors who have made multiple contributions to the project; by authoring PRs, commenting on issues and pull requests or or participating in community discussions on Slack or the mailing list.

 **Approver**: